Does Your Memory Foam Pillow or Mattress Have an Unpleasant Chemical Smell?

 Is Long-term Use of Memory Foam Healthy?

 Many many people use memory foam products without reporting any side effects or related health issues.
 That said, there are various reports and studies which indicate that memory foam may be somewhat toxic.
 Reports include carcinogenic chemicals and formaldehyde gas.
 To manufacture memory foam, chemicals are added to polyurethane to make it more dense and viscous at the same time.
 Additional chemicals are required to make the polyurethane flame retardant.
 One of these, Pentabde (of the polybrominated diphenyl ether (PBDE) family), was used until 2004.
 Pentabde is now known to be toxic to the liver, thyroid, and nervous system.(2) A study in 2000 specifically found mattress emissions to be toxic to the lungs of labratory mice.(3)

-The long-term effects of memory foam and its toxicity is not fully understood, but there clearly is some reason for concern.
+The long-term effects of memory foam and its toxicity are not fully understood, but there clearly is some reason for concern.
 Aproximately one-third of your life is spent in close contact to your sleeping surface, so it is important to consider you and your family’s health when selecting a pillow or mattress.

 Natural Alternatives to Memory Foam Pillows

 Are you interested in the support and comfort provided by memory foam, but want to avoid that chemical smell?
 There are several natural pillow options for those looking for a new pillow.
 Of course, our favorite is our buckwheat hull pillow.
 Besides being natural and chemical-free, buckwheat pillows are a great alternative to memory foam for a couple of other reasons.

 While a memory foam pillow conforms to the shape of your head, the overall shape and thickness of the pillow is fixed, making the pillow less adaptable to your sleeping position.
 The fill in a stuffed pillow can be shifted and adjusted for a wider variety of shapes and sizes.

 If you’ve decided against a memory foam pillow and a buckwheat pillow isn’t right for you, other natural alternatives to memory foam include pillows filled with down, cotton, wool, latex, kapok or millet hulls.